zinkem/zinkem.github.io/_posts/2020-05-17-json-schema-if-then-else.md

 ```
 The answer is... it depends.

-The inclusion of `if-then-else` clause was hotly [debated](https://github.com/json-schema-org/json-schema-spec/issues/180), and I did not understand it for some time.
+The inclusion of `if-then-else` clause was hotly [debated](https://github.com/json-schema-org/json-schema-spec/issues/180).
+I did not understand it for some time and chose not to use it.
 We see that it is basically a wrapper around an `allOf`, from the `if-then` example,
 and a `oneOf`, to provide exclusivity with the `else` schema.
 The comments go
 into academic debates about the nature of declarative programming, and what